-In the same area as your regular campaigns, you find this information on the left side under Landing Pages.
+In the same area as your regular campaigns, you find this information on the left side under Landing Page.

 You can add bid modifiers to every landing page according to its performance.
-And you can exclude pages that don’t perform well, too.
+And you can exclude landing page that don’t perform well, too.
 If you want to add pages to adjust bids, you should click the Blue+ sign and select Specific Webpages.

 From that point, you can provide the URLs that need bid adjustments.
 Or, you can devise a real if what your evaluating are in related categories, and you can bid on them as a group.

 The second performance category to monitor is Search Queries.
-DSAs can be potent for finding new terms, you usually need to watch the type of traffic you generate.
+DSAs/dynamic ad targets can be potent for finding new Search terms, you usually need to watch the type of traffic you generate.

-It’s often est to review Search Queries every week when you first start DSA campaigns.
+It’s often best to review Search Queries every week when you first start DSA campaigns/existing keyword based campaigns.
 You can switch to less frequent checks after you have added enough negative keywords.

 For companies that want to expand their Google reach but don’t want to spend on their Display Network, looking at DSAs is a good choice.
 But before you do that, there are some critical questions to answer about your site: